ttscoff/hookapp/README.md

 ### `$ hook` <mark>`from`</mark> `APPLICATION_NAME`

-*Get a Hook URL for the frontmost window of an app*
+*Get a Hookmark URL for the frontmost window of an app*

 > Specify an application by name (without '.app') to bring that app to the foreground and create a bookmark
-> for the active document, note, task, etc., returning a Hook URL.
+> for the active document, note, task, etc., returning a Hookmark URL.
 >
 > Use -m to get the response as Markdown, and/or -c to copy the result directly to the clipboard.